mattzeunert/Hacker-News-For-X/README.md

 A list of active communities similar to Hacker News.

-Sites above the line are relatively active, with at least a few front page comments.
+Sites above the empty are relatively active, with at least a few front page comments.

 ## Technology